devhawala/dwarf/readme.md

 - virtual memory in exponential increments from real memory size up to 32768 kwords (64 MiB)

-- black&white bitmapped display, rendered in a Java Swing window
+- black&white or (8-bit) color bitmapped display, rendered in a Java Swing window

 - keyboard